aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-onenote-document-to-stream/_index.md

 ### Q2: Is there a free trial available for Aspose.Note for Java?

-A2: Yes, you can download a free trial from [here](https://releases.aspose.com/).
+A2: Yes, you can download a free trial from [Aspose free trial download page](https://releases.aspose.com/).

 ### Q3: Where can I find more support or ask questions related to Aspose.Note?

-A3: You can visit the Aspose.Note forum [here](https://forum.aspose.com/c/note/28).
+A3: You can visit the Aspose.Note forum [Aspose.Note forum](https://forum.aspose.com/c/note/28).

 ### Q4: How can I purchase a license for Aspose.Note for Java?

-A4: You can buy a license from [here](https://purchase.aspose.com/buy).
+A4: You can buy a license from [Aspose purchase page](https://purchase.aspose.com/buy).

 ### Q5: Do I need a temporary license for evaluation purposes?

-A5: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, you can obtain a temporary license from [temporary license request page](https://purchase.aspose.com/temporary-license/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I stream the PDF directly to an HTTP response?**
 A: Yes—retrieve the byte array with `dstStream.toByteArray()` and write it to the servlet’s `OutputStream` with the appropriate `Content-Type: application/pdf`.